IoT Gateway-The Best Guide to its Working

 Why can the sensor nodes not send the data directly to the cloud?

-Well, this is not the optimal solution because every sensor should have enough power capacity and proper equipment for an Ethernet connection.
+Well, this is not the optimal solution because every sensor should have enough power capacity and proper equipment for an internet connection.
 Both of these are rare cases.

 IoT gateway